jbuchermn/newm/README.md

 ### Arch Linux

 For Arch Linux users, an AUR package `newm-git` is provided.
-Alternatively, the installation procedure below is powered by pip.
+Alternatively, see below for pip installation.

 ### Prerequisites and pywm